 Overcoming Anxiety in Dyslexia

-1. Define: If your family is experiencing high levels of stress because of your child’s learning struggles, I recommend that you get him or her tested.
+1. Testing: If your family is experiencing high levels of stress because of your child’s learning struggles, I recommend that you get him or her tested.
 Testing will show specific areas of weakness and strength and often reveal that your child’s struggles are not due to a lack of intelligence as many misunderstand dyslexia to be.
 Read this post on how and where to get tested for dyslexia.

 2. Educate: Based on the information obtained by the testing you have done, parents and kids need to be taught how dyslexia has an impact on his or her performance in school, the workplace, or social situations including a thorough debunking of the myths associated with dyslexia.
 There are tons of reliable dyslexia resources listed right here on our site as well as our Parent Dyslexia Classes designed to educate parents quickly.